weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/cluster-architecture.md

 <p align="center"><img src="/img/docs/replication-architecture/replication-rf3-size3.png" alt="Replication Factor 3 with cluster size 3" width="75%"/></p>

 With a cluster size of 8 and a replication factor of 3, a write operation will not be sent to all 8 nodes, but only to those three containing the replicas.
 The coordinating node will determine which nodes the data will be written to.
-Which nodes store which classes (shards) is determined by the setup of Weaviate, which is known by each node and thus each coordinator node.
+Which nodes store which collections (and therefore shards) is determined by the setup of Weaviate, which is known by each node and thus each coordinator node.
 Where something is replicated is deterministic, so all nodes know on which shard which data will land.

 <p align="center"><img src="/img/docs/replication-architecture/replication-rf3-size8.png" alt="Replication Factor 3 with cluster size 8" width="75%"/></p>